Understanding Causes and Treatment options

 FACT CHECKED

-• Periodontal disease: Gum disease is a chronic inflammatory condition that affects the supporting structures of the teeth.
-If left untreated, it can cause bone loss and destruction of the connective tissue, leading to tooth loss.
+• Periodontal disease: It is a chronic inflammatory condition that involves the supporting structures of the teeth.
+It causes increased bone loss and further destruction of the connective tissue, thereby, finally leading to the loss of the teeth, if left untreated.

-• Fixed Partial Denture (FPD): Also known as a dental bridge, this non-removable appliance replaces one or more missing teeth.
-The FPD is attached to the adjacent (abutment teeth) on either side of the missing tooth.
+• Fixed Partial Denture Another term that is used for the dental bridge that replaces one or more missing teeth by a fixed appliance.
+It is anchored to the adjacent or abutment teeth on both sides of the missing tooth.

 Conclusion